capstanlqc/omegat-guides/docs/_includes/en/omt-inst-verif.md

         The script shortcuts might be updated occasionally, don't worry if your list is not identical to the screenshot above.

     Also, if you open the scripting dialog, you should see the whole list of scripts on the left-hand side.

+You're done now.
+You can start using OmegaT.

 <!--
 To install OmegaT and set it up on a computer running Windows, please follow the OmegaT installation and setup guide below: